Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-4.md

 ##### Not as listed

-Once I recieved the phone, I set it up and began using it to test.
+Once I received the phone, I set it up and began using it to test.
 However, I didn't realize until a day or two later that there was no 3.3mm headphone jack as was listed on Back Market (and still is at the time of this writing).

 I opened a support request (which was a very confusing process) and they eventually said: "It appears that it was a listing error as in fact, this model does not contain 3.5mm Jack for headphones."